-Since its launch it has amassed a user base of around five million corporate users to date.
-Which includes employees at 85 percent of the Fortune 500 companies.
+Since its launch, Yammer has amassed a user base of around five million corporate users to date.
+This impressive user base includes employees at 85 percent of the Fortune 500 companies, showcasing its widespread adoption and trust among leading businesses.

 The Yammer team will operate as it does now and remain in San Francisco.
-For more information jump over to the Microsoft press release.
+For more information, jump over to the Microsoft press release.
 Microsoft’s acquisition of Yammer is subject to customary closing conditions, including regulatory approval.
-Steve Ballmer, CEO, Microsoft explained in the press release:
+Steve Ballmer, CEO of Microsoft, explained in the press release:

 “The acquisition of Yammer underscores our commitment to deliver technology that businesses need and people love,”-“Yammer adds a best-in-class enterprise social networking service to Microsoft’s growing portfolio of complementary cloud services.”